SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

   better, _provided you're being harassed by intestinal worms in the first place._

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-bitterman-thumb.jpg" width="400" height="247" alt="Bitterman: ivermectin risk ratio vs % of population at risk for worms" title="Bitterman: ivermectin risk ratio vs % of population at risk for worms" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

-The final nail in the coffin&hellip; well, let's be honest: it's really more of a railroad spike.
-Avi Bitterman controlled the ivermectin results for percent of population with _Strongyloides_ worm infestation and
-[reported the result shown here](https://twitter.com/AviBittMD/status/1461076939192602628).
+The final nail in the coffin&hellip; well, let's be honest: it's really more of a railroad spike, isn't it?
+Avi Bitterman controlled the ivermectin results for percent of population with _Strongyloides_ worm infestation and [reported the result shown here](https://twitter.com/AviBittMD/status/1461076939192602628).

 The horizontal axis is the fraction of the population at risk for infestation by